 Prince George Fire Rescue operates four (4) fire halls to protect the public.

-Response Map shows the fire hall locations and the areas of the City they cover.
+Response Map shows fire hall locations and the City areas covered.

 Residents who wish to visit a fire hall can contact Fire Rescue Services at 250-561-7667 to arrange a tour or for more information.